MouseBiteLabs/Game-Boy-DMG-Color/Troubleshooting and Testing/README.md

 If VCC does not read any voltage (and you're using batteries), measure the voltage right at the battery terminals and check if it's zero there as well - sometimes using NiMH batteries in DMG shells causes poor contact with the battery tabs, because some NiMH batteries have shallower positive terminals than alkalines.

+Also, check the orientation of Q1.
+If it's backwards, you will be shorting the battery terminals together.
+In this case, you would read voltage across the battery terminals, but not on VCC itself.

 If SW doesn't read a voltage with the switch on, your power switch is potentially damaged or too dirty/oxidized.

 ### 2) Testing DMGC-PWR-01